Targeted Pain Relief - No Pills, No GI Side Effects

 Yes - and the jaw is actually one of the best locations for topical treatment.
 The masseter muscle (the main chewing muscle that drives TMJ pain) sits directly under the skin with minimal tissue between the surface and the pain source.
 This makes topical delivery especially effective for jaw pain compared to deeper joints or muscles.

-Current guidelines recommend non-pharmacological methods first — jaw exercises, stress management, physical therapy.
+Current guidelines recommend non-pharmacological methods first - jaw exercises, stress management, physical therapy.
 When medication is needed, oral naproxen is considered first-line.
 Topical NSAIDs applied directly to the jaw offer an alternative that avoids the systemic side effects of oral medications, though they haven't been studied as extensively for TMJ specifically.
 Many TMJ sufferers benefit from combining approaches.
+For a broader view across every evidence-backed option, see our roundup of the best pain relief methods.

 Magnesium plays a role in muscle function generally.
-However, evidence for topical magnesium specifically for TMJ or bruxism is limited — no studies have evaluated transdermal magnesium for this indication.
+However, evidence for topical magnesium specifically for TMJ or bruxism is limited.
+No studies have evaluated transdermal magnesium for this indication.
 Some users find topical magnesium cream soothing as part of a daily comfort routine for general muscle tension.

 Stress is one of the primary triggers for TMJ pain.
 When stressed, many people unconsciously clench their jaw or grind their teeth - especially during focused desk work, stressful video calls, and sleep.
 This sustained tension overworks the masseter muscle and inflames the temporomandibular joint, creating a cycle of pain, tension, and more clenching.